 This is why I recommend that no matter how you decide to write your about page, that you always include a clear UVP.

-I thought Magento did a great job at using this approach.
+I thought Magento did a great job of using this approach.

 A large component of their about page speaks about how they’re one of the only e-commerce platforms to be integrated with Cloud.

 Furthermore, they also use the strategy of explaining how this benefits the user by saying:

 Adobe Experience Cloud brings together all of your marketing tech in a single place, so you can do everything from managing your content and delivering email campaigns to automating your ad buying and measuring your success.
 One integrated approach for one seamless experience.